-Additionally, coconut oil is difficult to wash away and requires soap and water to do so thoroughly.
+Additionally, coconut oil and coconut-based MCT oil are difficult to wash away and requires soap and water to do so thoroughly.

 You shouldn’t ever use soap inside your vaginal canal.
 If coconut oil is used as an internal lubricant, it is difficult to remove and can make you prone to developing an infection later on.

 Coconut oil is easy enough to remove from the vulva with soap and water after using it during external masturbation, but you could still be at risk for a skin reaction, breakouts, or infection — especially if you have sensitive skin.

 Even if you’re using sex toys that aren’t made from latex, rubber, or jelly rubber externally, you may find that coconut oil is just too irritating.

 Can You Use Coconut Oil As Anal Lube?

 Yes, you can use coconut as an anal lube alternative.

 The anus has a pH balance of 7-8, so any lube that would be safe for your anus must have a pH range of 5.5 to 7.

 Since coconut oil’s pH is between 5.5-7.5, it could work as a safe anal lube — with some caveats.

 As with vaginal use, coconut oil poses similar risks of irritation and infection when used as a lubricant during anal sex.